alimurtazafarooqui/alifarooqui.github.io/_posts/2020-02-02-notesonstoicism.md

 ---
-title: Notes on toicism as an engineer
+title: Notes on stoicism as an engineer
 tags:
- - security
+ - philosophy
 ---
 Are people in complete control of how they react to the situations they are put in?
 After passively reading through a few beginner books on philosophy, I found Seneca and Marcus Aurelius.